truong-pham-dang/ClassicalDataStructuresF95/README.md

 - Singly linked list (fully implemented).
 Some sorting algorithms will be implemented for linked list, including:
   + Selection sort (fully implemented).
   + Quick sort (partially implemented, one test case passed).
+The defect is lacking of manipulation when call quick_sort(list) when list is empty.
   + Merge sort (partially implemented, ie. defect).
   + Radix sort (partially implemented, two test cases passed).
 - Stack (to be implemented).